Welcome to Indiana - Purdue Farmer's Market in West Lafayette, IN

 Some scones from the market

+My experience with food thus far in West Lafayette has been pretty interesting.
+Most of my meals are spent in the various dining halls around Purdue, but when the farmer’s market rolled around on Thursday, I knew I had to check it out.
+As a first year freshman, I find myself running around campus or desperately trying to navigate the swarms of people on my knock off penny board during my cross campus trips to various classes or to study at a library with friends.
+So in all the hubbub and frenzy of syllabus week, I decided to seek the comfort of the more familiar notion of the Purdue Farmer’s Market.
 So apparently in the Midwest it starts getting cold in the middle of August!
 In California, the heat builds up all the way to the end of August and bursts into a shower of falling leaves that leaves a few trees bare for winter.
 Here the cold has already started to sink in, with the average temperature not reaching above 80!
 It’s a big shock for a California kid like me who spent two months in a tropical country over the summer.
 I’m usually still in shorts and a t shirt at this time of the year, but in Indiana I’m forced to wear jeans, closed toe shoes and a light sweatshirt in order to stay warm!
 That said, I needed some good old comfort food to make my transition to the Midwest a little better so of course I hit up the farmer’s market for some good old rib tips.

 Looong line